 Computer science is the holistic study of all aspects of computers, offering a generalist approach to topics ranging from algorithms and programming languages, to artificial intelligence (abbreviated as "AI") and machine learning.
 In short, artificial intelligence is a sub-discipline of computer science, and machine learning is a sub-discipline of artificial intelligence.

-Once the realm of science fiction, decades of technological breakthroughs are bringing us closer to realizing artificial intelligence.
+Once the realm of science fiction, decades of technological breakthroughs -- including OpenAI's release of ChatGPT-4 -- are bringing us closer to realizing artificial intelligence.
 Today, AI is often defined in two ways: first, as the scientific process of designing machines that are capable of human-like, inductive decision-making; and secondly, as the outcome, or the intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and other animals.

 The goals and functions of AI are similar to those of machine learning ("ML"), but they use a much wider range of techniques like deep learning, neural networks, robotics, and more.
 Machine learning is the science of designing autonomous ("self-thinking") software that can "learn" knowledge from big data to solve problems and make predictions at massive scale.